-□ Exceeds Standard (substantially exceeds requirement of standard)

-Meets Standard (substantial compliance; complies in all material ways with the standard for the PREA Audit Report 13 relevant review period)

-□ Does Not Meet Standard (requires corrective action)
+- □ Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)

 Training of volunteers includes, "Any form of Sexual Misconduct to include staff/volunteer on inmate or inmate on inmate sexual harassment, sexual assault, sexual abusive contact and consensual sex.
 Any volunteer who engages in, fails to report, or knowingly condones sexual harassment or sexual contact with or between inmates may be subject to criminal prosecution."

-Pre-Employment and ID Card Renewal Background Checks: Issuance of Employee/Volunteer ID Cards ADM.006.007 Revised: June 1, 2015 "To establish a policy whereby a background check is conducted on all individuals being considered for employment (including permanent, temporary and contract employment positions) with the NJ DOC, and for those individuals being considered to work as volunteers within the Department.
-Background checks will also be conducted as NJ Department of Corrections (NJ DOC) ID cards expire and individual renews the ID card."
+Pre-Employment and ID Card Renewal Background Checks: Issuance of Employee/Volunteer ID Cards ADM.006.007 Revised: June 1, 2015 establishes a policy whereby a background check is conducted on all individuals being considered for employment (including permanent, temporary and contract employment positions) with the NJ DOC, and for those individuals being considered to work as volunteers within the Department.
+Background checks are also conducted as NJ Department of Corrections (NJ DOC) ID cards expire and individual renews the ID card.

-POLICY: Volunteer Service Program PCS.001.003 January 1, 2017 "The NJ DOC authorizes the use of volunteer services offered by professionals, students and members of the community in areas such as, but not limited to, chaplaincy services, educational services and social services.
+POLICY: Volunteer Service Program PCS.001.003 January 1, 2017, "The NJ DOC authorizes the use of volunteer services offered by professionals, students and members of the community in areas such as, but not limited to, chaplaincy services, educational services and social services.
 All volunteers are subject to an extensive application process, which includes appropriate screening, criminal history background check, and volunteer orientation and training.
 The NJ DOC reserves the right to curtail, suspend or discontinue the services of a volunteer for reasons included, but not limited to: 1.
 Any breach of confidentiality; 2.
 Unlawful conduct or breach of correctional facility rules and regulations; 3.
 Physical or emotional illness; 4.
 Inability to cooperate with staff; 5.
 Erratic or unreliable attendance; 6.
 Violation(s) of the rules of the Volunteer Service Program; 7.
 Any prohibited conduct contained in the volunteer contract; and 8.
-Any conduct which threatens the order or security of the correctional facility or the safety of the volunteer."

-See response above regarding contractual training.
+Any conduct which threatens the order or security of the correctional facility or the safety of the volunteer.
+See response above regarding contractual training. "

-Compliance based on review of policy, review of volunteer handbook, review of two randomly selected training records for volunteers who were present at the facility which confirms that the volunteer understands the PREA training they received.
+Compliance based on review of policy, review of volunteer handbook, and interview with the volunteer coordinator and the volunteer agreement, which confirms that the volunteer understands the PREA training they received.
 Interview with the investigators confirm that the volunteers have backgrounds checks before authorizing to provide services.
-Contractors who regularly work at the facility received training from their agency regarding PREA as well as training from the facility.
-Contractors who work intermittently review the PREA requirements and sign acknowledging they understand the requirements.